6.1 |

-In the previous chapters, and especially in the context
+In the previous chapters, and especially in the context of our treatment of

-also about 'religion' and 'supernaturalism', about 'scientific
+'science' but also about 'religion' and 'supernaturalism', about

-knowledge' and 'denominational thought'.
-When now taking a
+'scientific knowledge' and 'denominational thought'.

-closer look at the meaning of such terms as science and
+When now taking a closer look at the meaning of such terms as science

-religion, that is, as used by ourselves, we shall not put the
+and religion, that is, as used by ourselves, we shall not put the

 cart before the horse by asking what science is (or what the

-meaning of science is), or by asking what religion is
+meaning of science is), or by asking what religion is (or

-(or what the meaning of religion is).
-These questions may be
+what the meaning of religion is).

-interesting from a linguistic or sociological angle, they need
+These questions may be interesting from a linguistic or sociological angle,

-no precise answer when starting from such general concepts as
+they need no precise answer when starting from such general concepts as

 proposition and theory.
-On our systematical approach

-the question is rather what distinguishes one body of propositions,
+On our systematical approach the question is rather what distinguishes one

-propositional entities semantically exclude each other by definition
+semantically exclude each other by definition or whether, perhaps, the one

-or whether, perhaps, the one type is to be subsumed under
+type is to be subsumed under the other, also by definition.

-the other, also by definition.
 Altho we shall assume an

-and religion, it remains recommendable, of course, to stay
+and religion, it remains recommendable, of course, to stay as close

-is, close enough but without mutilating our own body of thought.
+but without mutilating our own body of thought.

 Theorists and theoreticians have always referred to what philosophy,

-mean-- are, or have in common, in many different ways.
+or have in common, in many different ways.

 They have spoken of "sides of social life", "kinds of social activity"